glotzerlab/signac-docs/docs/source/projects.rst

     for job in jobs_to_copy:
         project.clone(job)

-Trying to move or copy a job to a project which has already an initialized job with the same *state point*, will trigger a :py:class:`~signac.errors.DestinationExistsError`.
+Trying to move or copy a job to a project which has already an initialized job with the same state point will trigger a :py:class:`~signac.errors.DestinationExistsError`.

 .. warning::

     While **moving** is a cheap renaming operation, **copying** may be much more expensive since all of the job's data will be copied from one workspace into the other.

-To **clear** all data associated with a specific job, call the :py:meth:`~signac.contrib.job.Job.clear` method.
+To **clear** all data associated with a specific job, call the :py:meth:`~signac.job.Job.clear` method.
-Note that this function will do nothing if the job is uninitialized; the :py:meth:`~signac.contrib.job.Job.reset` method will also clear all data associated with a job, but it will also automatically initialize the job if it was not originally initialized.
+Note that this function will do nothing if the job is uninitialized; the :py:meth:`~signac.job.Job.reset` method will also clear all data associated with a job, but it will also automatically initialize the job if it was not originally initialized.
-To **permanently delete** a job and its contents use the :py:meth:`~signac.contrib.job.Job.remove` method:
+To **permanently delete** a job and its contents use the :py:meth:`~signac.job.Job.remove` method:

 .. code-block:: python